johanneslanger/recommendations-on-aws-workshop/lab-2-recommendations-with-sagemaker/README.md

 {"movies": [814, 1125, 653, 428, 1525, 60, 652, 185, 654, 86, 223, 12, ...]}
 ```

 To solve this we will create a Lambda function to integrate both.
-The Lambda function transforms a given user id into a user embedding required by the SageMaker endpoint.
+The Lambda function transforms a given user id into a user representation required by the SageMaker endpoint.
 It will then call the endpoint using the AWS SDK and return a list of recommended movies in the required format.
 The Lambda function will be fronted by a API Gateway.

 This is a typical architecture in a microservice based environment.
 This approach has following advantages: